Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future plans
+- Fix the NinePatchButton not changing to its Normal Texture if the user presses and holds the button down and then moves the mouse cursor off the button (like the base Button does).
 - Fix the text display issue and add any related properties.
 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.